 One of the smartest ways to invest in cryptocurrency (or anything, for that matter) is to do something called dollar-cost averaging.
-Basically, you spread out your buys over a long period of time so that your dollar-cost (how much you paid for some amount of something) averages out to be a relatively small number over time — which thereby maximizes your gains.
+You can learn more about what that means in our longer guide, but basically, you spread out your buys over a long period of time so that your dollar cost averages out to be a relatively small number over time — which thereby maximizes your gains.

 How to set up recurring cryptocurrency buys on Coinbase

 - Link a payment method

 - Initiate a recurring cryptocurrency buy

 The first and most obvious step for setting up a recurring buy on Coinbase is to… have a Coinbase account in the first place.
 This is an easy process, but not as easy as signing up for just any online service.
 Since Coinbase deals with cryptocurrency and large amounts of money, you might be surprised to find out that you need to do verification steps just as you would if signing up for a bank account.

 That said, the initial sign up process is pretty straightforward.
 Simply head to this page and type in your name, email, password, US state, and click the captcha.
 Click “Create Account”.
 You’ll then receive an email to confirm your new account.
 If you use my affiliate link, you’ll get a free $10 in Bitcoin when you buy or sell your first $100 worth of cryptocurrency.